 Slicker brushes are also different from bristle brushes in that they are useful for all hair lengths.
 They can detangle and remove mats as needed, which is very useful with thick Husky fur at any time of the year.
-During the shedding season, these brushes can help remove enough hair to prevent mats in your Husky’s coat.
+During the shedding season, these brushes can help remove enough hair to prevent mats in a Husky’s coat.
 They also help increase blood circulation.

 Many dogs find de-shedding tools rather pleasant as they offer a massage-like feel during grooming.
 It’s vital that you get a de-shedding tool that is free from sharp corners or other edges.
-You don’t want to damage your Husky’s sensitive skin.
+You don’t want to damage a Husky’s sensitive skin.
 Most tools have covered edges and plastic housing that is easy to wash when needed.

-Bristle brushes won’t release the hair collected from your Husky as you brush.
+Bristle brushes won’t release the hair collected as you brush.
 You’ll need to stop relatively often to remove the hair from the brush manually.
 Some bristle brushes have two sides, which cuts down on the number of tools you need, and the bristles feature durable materials such as bamboo, nylon, or boar bristles.

-Top Brushes for Siberian Huskies
+Top Brushes For Siberian Huskies

-Hertzko Slicker Brush
+Hertzko Slicker Brush Review